Share This Article

 My painting practice has been a process of embracing this side of myself and creating tranquil worlds which I view as emotional shelters from the world.

-Sabina spends her free time walking slowly near the water with Bella, gardening, sitting in local coffee shops, and observing the beauty in simple routines.
+This sense of calm is not just something she paints.
+It is something she lives, spending her free time walking slowly by the water with her dog Bella, gardening, sitting in local coffee shops, and observing the beauty in simple routines.

 For her, dogs are a reminder of presence and mindfulness.